 Drip Sanchez will not allow such a thing to happen to his music and creativity.
 You can hear it for yourself in this marvel of an album.

 As he always states, “I am not here to play around.”
 It’s not unusual to see Drip Sanchez in studio sessions solo or with only a few people.
-The only people who are normally in attendance are two of his nephews (one of which is an amazing musician and the other who is a beat maker), label executive/producer, the occasional videographer and photographer.
-Drip Sanchez often states that, “if you are not part of this, or don’t have anything to add then you should not be here.”
+The only people who are normally in attendance are two of his nephews (one of which is an amazing musician and the other is a beat maker), a label executive/producer, and the occasional videographer and photographer.
+Drip Sanchez often states that “If you are not part of this, or don’t have anything to add then you should not be here.”
 With all of that said, each song was carefully chosen, recorded & curated.
 This album was not created during party & drink sessions as the vast majority of recording artists.
 This strict process allowed Drip Sanchez and his team to create an absolute masterpiece!

 Songs Selected For Detailed Explanation: